RIHABBANI/Normify/backend/database/seeders/README.md

 # GMAO Database Seeders

 This directory contains comprehensive seeders based on the `gmao_db (1).sql` file.
-The seeders populate the database with realistic test data for the Normify GMAO system.
+The seeders populate the database with realistic test data for the GMAO GMAO system.

 ## Seeders Overview